LynnColeArt/lynncoleart-website/pages/about.md

 Welcome.

-Presently, I'm located in the United States.
+Presently, I'm located somewhere on earth, but this might change at some point, due to political volitility.

 ## Two Truths and A Lie